Skip to main content

 Stashing Strategies

 git stash saves your uncommitted changes temporarily.
 Most developers know git stash and git stash pop.
-But there is more to it.
+But there's more to it.

 Named Stashes